 During my pre-teen years, my pediatric doctor diagnosed me with anxiety and depression but refused to prescribe meds because she didn’t agree with them.
 She also didn’t want to label me because being labeled with a mental illness as a person of color was the equivalent of being blackballed.
 At least that what most people of color believed in the 90s, some still believe this but at this point in my life, I have decided to embrace it.

 As I got older, older men would show their attraction to me.
 It was disgusting and made me feel uncomfortable.
-I was sexually and physically abused by them up until 3 years ago.
+I was sexually and physically abused up until 3 years ago.
 For whatever reason, I was always a target.

 I wasn’t one of those girls who would walk outside half-dressed, flaunting around like a peacock.
 I was the type that stayed to myself.
 The girl that read a lot, enjoyed doing research, enjoyed music, and most of all…… being alone!
-Yet I was still victimized numerous times.
+Yet, I was still victimized on numerous occasions.
 I must admit, I was very suicidal growing up and I have journals with poems and short stories that show I was in a dark place when I wrote them.
 I want to release them in book form but I’m not sure if most people can handle it.

 Raising My Son

 Raising my son has been one of the worst experiences I have ever had in my life.
 It has been mentally and financially straining.
-I went through periods where I felt like he should be an angel because I was already tortured by his father.
+I went through periods of time where I felt like he should be an angel because I was already tortured by his father.
 He’s an extrovert that tends to attract a lot of attention to us which has been extremely hard to me because I’d much rather be unseen and unheard when I am around people.
 Of course, I had to get over that since it will never end.